kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 CRD authors can ensure the runtime cost limit will not be exceeded in much the same way the estimated cost limit is avoided: by setting `maxItems`, `maxProperties` and `maxLength` on array, map and string types.

-## Future Work
+## Future work

-We look forward to working with the community on the adoption of Validation Rules and hope to see it promoted to GA in the near future!
+We look forward to working with the community on the adoption of CRD Validation Rules, and hope to see this feature promoted to general availability in an upcoming Kubernetes release!

 There is a growing community of Kubernetes contributors thinking about how to make it possible to write extensible admission controllers using CEL as a substitute for admission webhooks for policy enforcement use cases.
 Anyone interested should reach out to us on the usual [SIG API Machinery](https://github.com/kubernetes/community/tree/master/sig-api-machinery) channels or via slack at [#sig-api-machinery-cel-dev](https://kubernetes.slack.com/archives/C02TTBG6LF4).